circus-tent/circus/docs/source/library.rst

 should be enough, as it creates everything that is needed for Circus to run.

-You can subclass Circus' classes if you need more granular configurability.
+You can subclass Circus' classes if you need more granularity than what is offered by the configuration.

 The get_arbiter function
 ========================

-:func:`get_arbiter` is just a convenience on the top of the various circus classes.
-It creates a :class:`Arbiter` instance with the provided options, that runs a single :class:`Watcher` with a single :class:`Process`.
+:func:`get_arbiter` is just a convenience on top of the various circus classes.
+It creates a :term:`arbiter` (class :class:`Arbiter`) instance with the provided options, which in turn runs a single :class:`Watcher` with a single :class:`Process`.

 .. autofunction:: circus.get_arbiter